morgan-turner/fitness-tracker-project/README.md

 1. How much time do users spend doing activities throughout the day? <br>
 2. Do users prefer rigorous workouts or more lowkey forms of exercise like walking? <br>
 3. Are users more active in the morning, afternoon, or evening?<br>
-4. Are users with higher activity levels (using step count as a proxy) getting more sleep?<br>
+4. What range of activity level was observed among participants?<br>
 5. Does the user pool contain more sedentary, lightly active, fairly active, or very active users?<br>
+6. How long are users sleeping at night? <br>
-6. What percentage of users are logging <i>only</i> fairly active to very active minutes?
+7. What percentage of users are logging <i>only</i> fairly active to very active minutes?
 Are these users tracking any sleep minutes?
 If not, this may indicate that these users are wearing their devices for workouts and then removing them the rest of the time.<br>

 <h2>Discussion</h2>